+- Navigation Lights

-- This is a 3-position switch (Nav-Off-Anc).
+- This is a 3 position switch (Nav-Off-Anc).
 This function should be used after sunset or other poor visibility scenarios.
 The switch also operates the compass light, radio remote light, and baitwell light(s).

 - Cockpit lights

-- This is a 3-position switch (Cpt-Off-Map.) it provides illumination in the cockpit helm area below the T-top.
+- This is a 3 position switch (Cpt-Off-Map.) it provides illumination in the cockpit helm area below the t-top.

 - Baitwell

 - This switch operates the baitwell pump(s)

 - Bilge Pump

 - This switch serves as an overriding manual switch to empty the bilge water.
+(Float switches should be checked periodically for proper operation.)

+- Fishbox

-(Float switches should be checked periodically for proper operation.) - Fishbox - This switch turns activates the strainer pump for drainage of fishboxes (Pump is located in the bilge, mounted on the strainer housing).
+- This switch turns on the diaphragm pump that drains the fishboxes (Pump is located in the bilge, mounted on the stringer).

-• Fresh Water Washdown
+- Fresh Water Washdown

+- This switch operates the freshwater pump located inside the console, below the rigging area, inside the battery compartment.

+Salt Water Washdown